owenvassarotto/Kaira-Creaciones-Frontend/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
 3. Set up environment variables in a `.env` file.
-4. Run the application with `npm run dev`.
+4. Run the application with `npm run start`.